 Kilimanjaro extends a five year guaranty to the original purchaser on its rifles.
 Our guaranty covers our labor and craftsmanship, including our Stealth Lamination.
 It excludes normal wear & tear, damage from misuse, throat erosion of the barrel from shooting beyond the barrel's typical lifespan, and shipping costs.
 We stand behind our rifles.
 If you ever have a problem, within or beyond five years, contact us.
 If we cannot help you solve the problem, we will have you return the rifle for whatever corrective action is necessary.

-Kilimanjaro Rifles accepts most forms of payment, including check, money order, wire transfers, Visa and MasterCard, whichever is most convenient for you.
+Kilimanjaro Rifles accepts personal check, cashier's check, money order, or wire transfer.
 A deposit of 50% is required upon order to secure a production slot and allow the ordering and procurement of all of the special components for your rifle.
 A second payment of 25% is due upon commencement of rough carving and action/barrel work.
 The final 25% is not due until your rifle is ready to ship.
 Because of our custom production effort, and limited production slots, deposits and progress payments are non-refundable.
 We do understand the uncertainties of life, however, and if health, financial or other issues prevent you from taking delivery of your rifle, we can help try to sell your rifle for you to cover any remaining amount owing and as much of your deposits as possible.

 Our standard production schedule for our custom wood-stocked rifles is twelve to fifteen months from date of first deposit, subject to action availability.
 Because of the necessary acclimation and cure periods in our production process to achieve Kilimanjaro's demanding standards, minimum production time is ten months.
 Each rifle goes through extensive testing, including accuracy testing, both during production and upon completion.
 Depending on the unique personality of each rifle, this tuning process can take a couple of weeks to several months.
 No rifle ships before we are satisfied it meets our standards, and this testing is the biggest factor as to when your rifle will be ready.